apache/beam/sdks/python/README.md

 ### Basic pipeline (with Map)

-The `Map` transform takes a callable, which will be applied to each element of the input `PCollection` and must return an element to go into the output `PCollection`.
+The `Map` `PTransform` takes a callable, which will be applied to each element of the input `PCollection` and must return an element to go into the output `PCollection`.